What is 3PL? Everything You Need to Know About Third-Party Logistics

 How to find the best 3PL provider for your brand

 You may need to talk to a handful of different providers before you decide which is the best one for your brand.
-To evaluate which 3PL provider is right for you, here are some questions you may want to ask:
+To evaluate which third party logistics provider is right for you, here are some questions you may want to ask:

 • Do they have the capacity to handle more volume if and when you scale your business?